-Effective January 1, 2005, the Company acquired all of the membership interests in RPM Intelligence, LLC, doing business as Stratika ("Stratika").
+On January 1, 2005, the Company acquired all of the membership interests in RPM Intelligence, LLC, doing business as Stratika ("Stratika").
 Stratika provides customer and product profitability solutions for financial institutions.
-The purchase price for Stratika before any earn-out payments, \$6,241 paid in cash, was allocated to the assets and liabilities acquired based on then estimated fair values at the acquisition date, resulting in an allocation of \$9 to working capital, \$156 to deferred tax liability, \$422 to capitalized software and \$5,963 to goodwill.
-Contingent purchase consideration of up to \$9,752 may be paid over the next year based upon the net operating income of Stratika.
+As part of the original agreement, there was contingent purchase consideration of up to \$9,752 that may have been paid to the former members based upon the net operating income of Stratika.
 In fiscal 2006, \$248 was paid to the former members of Stratika as part of this contingent consideration.
-This amount was included in goodwill.
-No amount was paid as part of this contingent consideration during fiscal 2007.
-The acquired goodwill has been allocated to the bank s egment and is deductible for federal income tax.
+During the first quarter of fiscal 2009, the Company paid \$3,000 in full settlement of the remaining contingency.
+These amounts were included in goodwill.
+The acquired goodwill has been allocated to the bank segment and is deductible for federal income tax.

-The accompanying consolidated statements of income for the fiscal year ended June 30, 2008, 2007 and 2006 do not include any revenues and expenses related to these acquisitions prior to the respective closing dates of each acquisition.
+The accompanying consolidated statements of income for the fiscal years ended June 30, 2008 and 2007 do not include any revenues and expenses related to these acquisitions prior to the respective closing dates of each acquisition.
 The following unaudited pro forma consolidated financial information is presented as if these acquisitions had occurred at the beginning of the periods presented.
 In addition, this unaudited pro forma financial information is provided for illustrative purposes only and should not be relied upon as necessarily being indicative of the historical results that would have been obtained if these acquisitions had actually occurred during those periods, or the results that may be obtained in the future as a result of these acquisitions.